kcuzner/rstblog/README.md

 according the following rules:
  - All relative paths to media will be evaluated and the media uploaded into the same folder as the "index.html" for a post.
 Reusing the same media for many posts will result in many copies of the media being uploaded until I optimize this.
+Absolute paths to images and other media are not allowed (i.e. everything needs to be locally sourced in the content repo.
  - All hyperlinks to rst files should be done using relative paths.
 These will be parsed into a concrete link to the rendered path for the linked rst file, if the file is included in the parsing.
 If the file isn't included, then the link is removed.